Wednesday, 2 December 2015

 4. Stir in stock, orange juice, Worcestershire sauce & alcohol if using; season to taste

-5. Simmer for another 10 mins or so until thickened; if you like a really thick cranberry sauce, stir in 1 tbsp cornflour mixed with an equal amount of cold water
+5. Simmer for another 10 mins or so until thickened; if you like a really thick cranberry sauce, stir in 1 tbsp cold water mixed with an equal amount of cornflour (not cornmeal)

 6. Serve warm or at room temperature OR spoon into jars or sealable freezer bags

-7. Keeps 3 days in the fridge; freezes well - freeze flat for easy defrosting
+7. Keeps 3 days in the fridge; or freezes flat for easy defrosting

 Comments: